 - 1. Once your element is selected, select the 🎢 Rigging tool in the Deformation toolbar. - 2.
 In the Tool Properties view, enable the 🚣 Bone mode. - 3.
+In the Tool Properties view, enable the 📮 Automatically create a group when creating a new deformation rig option so that your deformation chains are created inside groups.
+Every point in a deformation chain is an individual layer, so creating deformers with this option disabled is liable to clutter your Timeline and Node view. - 4.
 Click where you want to create the root articulation of the bone structure.
 The root articulation should be the one that is bound to the remainder of the body.
 For example, for an arm, the root articulation would be its shoulder.

-4. Click where you want the second articulation to be created.
+5. Click where you want the second articulation to be created.